Phalaenoptilus (from phalaina, moth, and ptilon, feather) nuttallii (named for Thomas Nuttall, English botanist and zoologist)

 The only way to see a poorwill, or so I thought, was to drive dirt back roads through open areas, watch for their eye-shine, and listen for their calls.
 I had already planned on doing this sometime this summer.

-Or … I could just walk into the open area outside my work on a cool, windy midday and flush one not a quarter mile from my office.
+Or … I could just walk into the open area near my work on a cool, windy midday and flush one.
 I was walking my usual path through the scrub oak and pines as I do nearly every weekday.

 A bird flew up from the ground near the pines (on the left in my photo) and disappeared into the scrub oak (on the right).
 It wasn’t more than eight feet away when I first saw it.
 It flew off to the right, giving me good views from the side and back.
 It probably wasn’t in view for more than two seconds, but that was long enough for me to see it well.